-Thyroid function tests are used to tell whether your thyroid is working normally.
+Thyroid function tests are used to check whether your thyroid is working normally.

 The most common thyroid function tests are:

-- Total, or free T4 (the main thyroid hormone in your blood)
+- Free T4 (the main thyroid hormone in your blood -- a precursor for T3)

 - TSH (the hormone from the pituitary gland that stimulates the thyroid to produce T4)

-- T3 (the active form of the hormone -- T4 is converted to T3)
+- Total T3 (the active form of the hormone -- T4 is converted to T3)